Back to Blog

 2. Paste your YouTube link or upload the video file directly

-6. Download your subtitled video, ready to share
+6. Download, ready to share

 When to Use Picute vs Other Tools